Nivdc/PBET/README.md

 The recognition of the ocr tool may not be successful every time, and it may take several attempts.

-## Other
+## Other Things
+- If you need to edit more than 20 bookmarks, I recommend you use Excel to edit the CSV.

-The new file may lose some metadata, Check out this [document](https://docs.python.org/3/library/shutil.html) for more details.
+- The new file may lose some metadata, Check out this [document](https://docs.python.org/3/library/shutil.html) for more details.